zaicodes/whack-a-mole/TESTING.md

 ## Bugs discovered

-During development I noticed a few bugs that needed fixing.
+During development and deployment I noticed a few bugs that needed fixing.

 ### Solved bugs

 - When you click on mole multiple times, the score grows.
-This was fixed by
+This was fixed by using if statement: When a mole is clicked and the conditions are met, the following actions are taken: moleClicked is set to true, indicating that the mole has been clicked and the score is increased by 10.
-- The music button showing play music with stop icon, and vice versa
+- The music button showing play music with stop icon, and vice versa.
 - Username showing each round of the game, this was fixed by making it appear when user reset the game only.
-- Issue with footer not being responsive.
+- Issue with footer not being responsive, which was resolved using media-query css.
-- scrollbar showing on game page, this was resolved by reducing the size of game board and score-board.
+- scrollbar showing on game page, this was resolved by reducing the size of game board and score-board slightly.
 - Lighthouse error: "play() failed because the user didn’t interact with the document first", this was solved by making the music to not play automatically.
 - Html validator showed warning: consider using the h1 elements as a top-level heading only.
 This was solved by changing the h1 element into h2 element.